Is it the best of the best? You will find out in this Graphtec CE6000 Review

 Thanks to the Tangential Emulation, you have smooth and clean cuts.

-The Graphtec CE6000 has built-in error detections.
+The Graphtec CE6000 cutter plotter has built-in error detection.
 Let’s say that you haven’t aligned the vinyl correctly.
 Then it will automatically detect it.
 Here’s the golden rule.
 The machine cuts straight.
 How you load the vinyl results in crookedness.

 If you miss the alignment by 1/100 of an inch, the cut will end up crooked.
 Do you want to know the 30-second fix for this?
 It’s quite simple.
 All you have to do is unroll the material to your cutting length.
 Wait and see if the material ends up crooked.